google/fhir-data-pipes/README.md

     --sinkUser=hapi --sinkPassword=hapi "`
 ```

-- `OPENMRS_URL` is the path to your source OpenMRS instance (e.g., `http://localhost:9016/openmrs` in this case)
+- `openmrsServerUrl` is the path to your source OpenMRS instance (e.g., `http://localhost:9016/openmrs` in this case)
+-  `openmrsUserName` is the username for accessing the OpenMRS APIs using BasicAuth.
--  `OPENMRS_USER/OPENMRS_PASSWORD` is the username/password combination for accessing the OpenMRS APIs using BasicAuth.
+-  `openmrsPassword` is the password for accessing the OpenMRS APIs using BasicAuth.
-- `GCP_FHIR_STORE` is the relative path of the FHIR store you set up in the
+- `fhirSinkPath` is the relative path of the FHIR store you set up in the
 previous step, i.e., something like:
 `projects/PROJECT/locations/LOCATION/datasets/DATASET/fhirStores/FHIR-STORE-NAME`
 where all-caps segments are based on what you set up above.